Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 What is needed?
 -> no more basic concerns: hunger, stress, restedness

+"
+i’m requesting a one-year deferral because i need to trade a short, known delay for durable upgrades to my personal infrastructure. the plan is straightforward: learn to cook so meals aren’t a daily effort drain; lock in a pharmaceutically-assisted sleep schedule; create my workspace so it stays low-friction; practice co-living skills so i can share space without drama; build a small peer circle that keeps me emotionally regulated and study-ready; sharpen new skills against real job roles; tighten grooming and presentation habits; and clarify my family finances so budgeting is predictable. think of it like a chemical plant shutting down for maintenance—scrubbing fouled pipes, swapping a few 1980-era valves, and installing a better control panel—except the plant is me, and the payoff is higher throughput for the rest of my degree. i’ll return in september 2026 with more capacity, less downtime, and zero extra cost to the university.

+"

 All the rest of the factors that go into "effort" and "time" I'm going to classify as the "foundations" to achieving what you want in education.